What Is the Credit Card Closing Date?

 Where can you find your credit card closing date?

 You can typically find your credit card closing date online or on your printed billing statement.
-You might also see a “billing period.”
-The closing date is the last day of the billing period.
-To check your closing date online, use your banking app or log into your account.
+Some issuers may instead refer to a “billing period,” in which case your closing date is the last day of that period.

 When should you pay your credit card?